MarcusAfolabi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11. There are 10 types of people in the world -- Those who understand binary, and those who don't
 11-binary_to_decimal: Bash script that converts a number in base 2 stored in the environment variable

+12. Combination
+12-combinations: Bash script that prints all possible combinations of two letters, except oo, as follows:

+Letters are lower cases, from a to z.

+One combination per line.

+Alpha-ordered.